 In just a few years, industry studies have shown that apartment sizes in cities like Bangalore and Mumbai have shrunk by 12 to 30 percent.

 Though, the decrease in the sizes of apartments hasn’t affected their configuration at all.
 Even though a 2BHK’s size might be smaller than the ones in the past, it’s still a 2BHK.
-By following this strategy, real estate developers are able to keep the property prices affordable and still maintain the buyers’ interest.
+By following this strategy, are able to keep the property prices affordable and still maintain the buyers’ interest.

 2- Livability and quality of life are the deciding factors